Back to all posts

 Why It Happens

 Context windows are finite.
-Even 200K tokens fills up faster than you think.
-Every message adds to the pile: your questions, Claude’s answers, code blocks, error messages, stack traces, that random tangent about lunch.
+Every message adds to the pile: your questions, Claude’s answers, code blocks, error messages, stack traces.
+It fills up faster than you think.

 Imagine a whiteboard that never gets erased.
 Eventually you’re writing in the margins of the margins.
 The important stuff is still there somewhere, but good luck finding it.

 Research backs this up.
-A Chroma study tested 18 leading LLMs — all showed degradation as context expanded.
+A Chroma study tested 18 leading LLMs and all showed degradation as context expanded.
 Models claiming 200K tokens typically become unreliable around 130K.
 The drops are sudden, not gradual.

 The Tangent Tax

-Debugging rabbit holes are the worst.
-Every failed attempt, every stack trace, every “let’s try this instead” — all eating tokens.
-By the time you find the fix, the context is 40% debugging garbage.
+Debugging rabbit holes are worse.
+I spent an hour chasing down a XML encoding issue.
+Every failed attempt, every stack trace, every “let’s try this instead” ate more tokens.
+By the time I found the fix, the context was 40% debugging garbage and Claude couldn’t remember what the RSS feed was even supposed to do.

 You’re not just using context.
 You’re spending it.
 Every token is a resource.